Paida-zoila/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 13-symbolic_link file is a script that creates a symbolic link to /bin/ls, named __ls__.
 The symbolic link should be created in the current working directory.

 The 14-copy_html file is a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.

+The 100-lets_move file is a script that moves all files beginning with an uppercase letter to the directory /tmp/u.